 - Photoshop technique for emulating old-school dot color

-- "Giving Artwork the 'Comic Book Look'" by Comicraft.
+- "Giving Artwork the 'Comic Book Look'" by John Roshell for Comicraft.
 More time-consuming than Photoshop's "Color Halftone" filter, but much better results.
 This technique uses CMYK channels, creating custom dot and rotation control with temporary grayscale to bitmap conversion.

 - "How To Color Like A Little Old Lady" by Les McClaine.
-Taking the Comicraft technique up a notch, adding texture and fade controls per channel.
+Taking the John Roshell technique up a notch, adding texture and fade controls per channel.